sruck007/Ruck_charting/README.md

 # Transcription Pipeline

-A pipeline for chart notes to text via audio transcription, including advanced NLP refinement, and reporting.
+A pipeline for mock provider transcriptions with machine learning techniques.
+Allows chart notes to be created text via audio transcription, with advanced NLP refinement, and data reporting metrics for performance

 ## Features
 - Audio recording and upload